 This delicious Instant Pot Chicken and Broccoli recipe is a new, easy, healthier twist on the traditional take-out favorite.
-In addition to being insanely delicious, this instant pot chicken broccoli recipe also happens to be low carb, and completely gluten-free and dairy-free!
+In addition to being insanely delicious, this instant pot chicken broccoli recipe also happens to be low carb, and completely dairy-free!

 This low carb chicken and broccoli stir fry recipe is bursting with flavor yet super easy to make in your instant pot, which is perfect after a busy day.
 Utilize your pressure cooker for a perfectly balanced one pot meal in less than 25 minutes of your time!

 Chicken that’s cooked in the instant pot comes out juicy, tender, and packed with flavors, and the broccoli is cooked to perfection.
 The stir fry sauce cooked right in the pot is light and delicious too, and goes perfectly with the chicken and broccoli, even better served with rice!

 The flavor of this chicken pressure cooker recipe is based on traditional Chinese stir fry, which involves some combination of protein and vegetables cut into bite size pieces and sautéed in a large pot or wok, often served with rice.

 Stir fries are flexible recipes by nature—feel free to add more vegetables along with the broccoli if you’d like, such as mushrooms or bell pepper.
 Serve over rice or noodles, use chicken or beef.
 I like to add a little bit of fresh grated ginger to the pot for an easy additional burst of flavor!

 Check out my notes below to see more ways to customize your pressure cooker meal to your liking and make thoughtful substitutions that are sure to turn out great!